 MCP, CLI, and Agent Skills: A Research View on Tool Use for LLM Agents

-The central question is not whether one interface “wins.”
-The research question is sharper: which boundary should carry protocol, execution, workflow knowledge, and governance in an LLM agent system?
+The interesting question is not which interface "wins."
+It is sharper and less partisan: which boundary should carry protocol, execution, workflow knowledge, and governance in an LLM agent system?

 LLM agents fail in ways that look strange until you treat tool use as a cognitive load problem.

-An agent may have the right tool available and still choose the wrong one.
-It may receive relevant information and still lose it inside a long prompt.
-It may execute a syntactically valid tool call while misunderstanding the workflow that should surround it.
-It may be given twenty reasonable tools and perform worse than it did with five.
+An agent can have the right tool available and still pick the wrong one.
+It can receive relevant information and still lose it somewhere in a long prompt.
+It can execute a perfectly valid tool call while misunderstanding the workflow that call was supposed to live inside.
+Give it twenty reasonable tools and it may perform worse than it did with five.

-The Model Context Protocol, command-line interfaces, and Agent Skills each answer a different part of the tool-use problem.
+The Model Context Protocol, command-line interfaces, and Agent Skills are not three contenders for one job.
+Each answers a different part of the tool-use problem.
 MCP standardizes discovery and invocation.
 CLI tools provide executable, inspectable operations.
 Skills encode procedure, examples, constraints, and recovery logic.
 HTTP APIs and governed gateways centralize authorization and telemetry.

-The mistake is collapsing all of those jobs into a single local tool registry.
+The mistake — and it is a common one — is collapsing all of those jobs into a single local tool registry.

-This article takes a research view of the current debate around MCP, CLI, and Agent Skills.
-The conclusion is deliberately bounded: MCP over stdio is often a weak default for complex local agents; MCP over HTTP remains appropriate for governed platforms; CLI + Skills is frequently the better local architecture because it separates execution from procedural knowledge and supports progressive disclosure.
+This article takes a research view of the current debate, and its conclusion is deliberately bounded: MCP over stdio is often a weak default for complex local agents; MCP over HTTP remains appropriate for governed platforms; CLI + Skills is frequently the better local architecture because it separates execution from procedural knowledge and supports progressive disclosure.

 Background: Tool Use Is a Multi-Stage Problem

-Most descriptions of agent tooling compress the problem into one step: the model calls a tool.
+Most descriptions of agent tooling compress the problem into a single step: the model calls a tool.
+Done.

 In practice, tool use has at least five stages: